anoma/nspec/docs/architecture-2/ordering/mempool/worker.md

 ## Purpose

-Workers are one of the [[Mempool Engines#mempool-engines|mempool engines]] and, in V1, they are _the_ only one and there is only a single worker.
+Workers are one of the [[Mempool Engines|mempool engines]].
+All workers receive transaction requests from users and solvers.
+Given the "stream" of requests that they are receiving from users and solvers as input, each worker produces a sequence of batches of transaction candidates.
+Transaction batches are stored and worker hashes for them are fabricated and sent to their primary, which is building the actual mempool DAG that is referencing the batches via hashes.

+!!! todo

+	fix/revise the rest of this page

 <!--[^4]-->
 The worker receives transaction requests from users and